zdelrosario/data-science-curriculum/curriculum.md

   - whether a given numerical result relates to a qualitative conclusion
   - whether a given degree of certainty is sufficient to make a decision
   - whether a given study has sufficient relevance to a given question
+  - whether a model is flexible enough to fit a given dataset

 Bonus
 - (Fit)